matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >       python make_plot.py

 The option `-v` lets the user select which variables to plot.
-In the figures below it's shown the distribution on the 4 leptons invariant mass with and without the selection based on the DNN Discriminant.
+An example are the figures below, which show the distribution on the 4 leptons invariant mass with and without the selection based on the DNN Discriminant.

 <table align="center" border="0">